 - Getting to the Southbank - London Underground stations at Westminster, Embankment, and Temple (north of the river) and Waterloo (south of the river) are all within easy walking distance.

 Bath - Festivities in the Historic Center

-In keeping with it's status as one of the Britain's World Heritage sites, Bath boasts 170 stalls and a totally British Christmas Market.
+In keeping with its status as one of Britain's World Heritage sites, Bath boasts 170 stalls and a totally British Christmas Market.
 At least 85% per cent of the stall holders are from Bath or the surrounding area.
-And 89% of their goods are created by local Bath artisans, makers and producers.
+And 89% of their goods are created by local Bath artisans, makers, and producers.